gagle/node-seraphim/README.md

 `extension` is a string or an array or strings.

 `fn` is the function that is called when the file to load has the same `extension`.
 It takes two parameters: the path of the file and a callback.
-This callback receives two parameters: the error and an object with the data.
+The callback must be called with two parameters: the error and the object with the data.

 ```javascript
 .extension ([".yaml", ".yml"], function (p, cb){